nkdAgility/NKDAgility.com/site/content/resources/blog/2024/2024-04-17-you-cant-stop-the-signal-but-you-can-ignore-it/index.md

 ---
 title: You can't stop the signal!
 But you can ignore it!
-description: "Explore how Agile and Scrum illuminate challenges in teams and organizations, fostering a culture of continuous improvement and responsiveness to critical signals."
+description: Explore how Agile and Scrum illuminate challenges in teams and organizations, fostering a culture of continuous improvement and responsiveness to critical signals.
 date: 2024-04-17
 creator: Martin Hinshelwood
 id: "51389"